-This coaching was implemented in 2016 as an effective tool to make managers fully function as the middle management in the organization, and is being completely rolled out from 2017 in more workplaces.
+This coaching was implemented full-scale in 2017 as a tool to make managers fully functional as the middle management in the organization, and is producing solid results.

 In response to the question, “Are you motivated in the performance of your job?”, with a score of (5) for “Highly motivated,” (4) for “Somewhat motivated,” (3) for “Neither motivated nor not motivated,” (2) for “Not very motivated,” and (1) for “Not at all motivated.”

 Based on our fundamental belief that “all corporate activity originates first of all with and for people,” we have clearly defined our stance on human rights in its Basic Policies of CSR and Code of Ethics.
 Moreover, to maintain continuous growth, we believe it is important that our workforce incorporates diverse viewpoints and values, reflecting different experiences, skills, and attributes.

 Since 2012, the Yamaha Motor Group has held meetings of the Global Executive Committee (GEC) as a venue for Japanese and local executives to discuss Group issues.
 In this committee, top management from the Group’s core companies deliberate and consider topics related to global management that will later be deliberated at the Management Committee.
 Our brand slogan “Revs your Heart” was adopted following consideration of the GEC.